Ané Lab

 • Kari Forshey (M.S. completed in June 2012, Genetics, UW-Madison).
 Now Academic Editor at American Journal Experts.

 • Dhileepkumar Jayaraman (Ph.D. completed in May 2011) (Plant Breeding Plant Genetics, UW-Madison).
-Now Assistant Scientist in my laboratory.
+Now, at the SAS software company.

 • Li Huey Yeun (Ph.D. completed in May 2011) (Plant Breeding Plant Genetics, UW-Madison).